gchq/stroom-docs/content/en/docs/HOWTOs/General/EnablingProcessorsHowTo.md

 {{< screenshot "HOWTOs/v6/UI-EnableProcessors-21.png" >}}Stroom UI EnableProcessors - pipeline Data Events reprocessed filter selection{{< /screenshot >}}

 You will need to adjust the create time range until you get the number of event streams displayed in the feed window below 1000.

 {{< screenshot "HOWTOs/v6/UI-EnableProcessors-22.png" >}}Stroom UI EnableProcessors - pipeline Data Events reprocessed filter selection{{< /screenshot >}}

-Once you are displaying less than 1000 streams you can select all the streams in your filtered selection by clicking in the topmost check box.
+Once you are displaying fewer than 1000 streams you can select all the streams in your filtered selection by clicking in the topmost check box.
 Then click on the {{< stroom-icon "process.svg" "Reprocess">}} icon to reprocess these streams.

 {{< screenshot "HOWTOs/v6/UI-EnableProcessors-23.png" >}}Stroom UI EnableProcessors - pipeline Data Events reprocessed filter selection{{< /screenshot >}}

-Repeat the process in batches of less that 1000 until your entire error stream backlog has been reprocessed.
+Repeat the process in batches of fewer than 1000 until your entire error stream backlog has been reprocessed.

-In a worst case senario, one can also delete a set of streams for a given time period and then reprocess them all.
+In a worst-case scenario, one can also delete a set of streams for a given time period and then reprocess them all.
 The only risk here is that if there are other pipelines that trigger on Event creation, you will activate them.

 The reprocessing may result in having two index entries in an index.
-Stroom dashboards can silently cater for this, or you may chose to re-flatten data to some external downstream capability.
+Stroom dashboards can silently cater for this, or you may choose to re-flatten data to some external downstream capability.

 When considering reprocessing streams there are some other 'downstream effects' to be mindful of.

 If you have indexing in place, then additional index documents will be added to the index as the indexing capability does not replace documents, but adds them.
-If there are only a small number of streams reprocessed then there should not be too big an index storage impost, but should a large number of streams be reprocessed, then consideration of rebuilding resultant indices may need to be considered.
+If there are only a small number of streams reprocessed then there should not be too big an index storage impost, but should a large number of streams be reprocessed, then rebuilding the affected indices should be considered.

 If the pipeline exports data for consumption by another capability, then you will have exported a portion of the data twice.
 Depending on the risk of downstream data duplication, you may need to prevent the export or the consumption of the export.